-Corporate Governance Code (the Code), the directors consider that the Company adhered to the principles of the Code and those contained in the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulations 2008.
+Since the Company's move to AIM in 2014, the Board has continued to operate the Company's business, including its reporting and governance, in substantially the same manner and with the same objectives as it had done before the move.
+Accordingly, even though the Company is not subject to the UK Corporate Governance Code (the Code), the directors consider that the Company adhered to the principles of the Code and those contained in the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulations 2008.

-The Board met seven times during 2014 and it is responsible for:
+The Board met nine times during 2015 and it is responsible for:

-- Group strategy, business planning, budgeting and risk management; - monitoring performance against budget and other agreed objectives; - setting the Group's values and standards, including policies on employment, health and safety, environment and ethics; - relationships with shareholders and other major stakeholders; - determining the financial and corporate structure of the Group (including financing and dividend policy); - major investment and divestment decisions, and approving material contracts; and - Group compliance with relevant laws and regulations.
+- Group strategy, business planning, budgeting and risk management; - · monitoring performance against budget and other agreed objectives; - setting the Group's values and standards, including policies on employment, health and safety, environment and ethics; - relationships with shareholders and other major stakeholders:

+- determining the financial and corporate structure of the Group (including financing and dividend policy); - major investment and divestment decisions, and approving material contracts; and - Group compliance with relevant laws and regulations.

 Day to day management of the Company's businesses is delegated to the executive directors and in turn to business unit managing directors or general managers in accordance with a clear and comprehensive statement of delegated authorities.
-The Board reviews at each meeting comprehensive financial and trading information produced by management each month and considers the trends in the Company's businesses and their performance against strategic objectives and plans.
+At each meeting the Board reviews comprehensive financial and trading information produced by management each month and considers the trends in the Company's businesses and their performance against strategic objectives and plans.
 It also regularly reviews the work of its formally constituted standing Committees as described below and compliance with the Group's policies and obligations.

-The director recognised as the Senior Independent Director is Mr Moorhouse.
-The Board also considers Mr Davies to be an independent director.
-The non-executive directors met with me as Chairman on a number of occasions during the year without the executive directors being present.
+Since my appointment as Chairman there has been no Senior Independent Director.
+The composition of the Committees referred to below and whether a Senior Independent Director should be appointed is currently subject to review by the Board.
+Mr Davies is considered to be an independent director. and he has met with me as Chairman on a number of occasions during the year without the executive directors being present.

 In furtherance of the principles of good corporate governance, the Board has appointed Audit, Remuneration and Nomination Committees, each with formal terms of reference, which can be read on the Company's website at www.molins.com.
 The current memberships of the Committees are shown on page 17.
-All members of the Board and its Committees attended all meetings held in 2014.
+All members of the Board and its Committees attended all meetings held in 2015.

-The Chairmen of the Audit Committee and of the Remuneration Committee report on their activities on pages 18 and 20 respectively.
+Reports on the activities of the Audit Committee and the Remuneration Committee are on pages 18 and 20 respectively.
 The Nomination Committee, which I chair, is responsible for formulating and reviewing proposals for the appointment of directors and making recommendations thereon to the Board.
-It met twice during 2014 and intends to meet at least once a year to review the structure, size, diversity and composition of the Board and its Committees (including the balance of skills, knowledge and experience and the need for succession planning or membership of the Board).
+It met once during 2015 and intends to meet at least once a year to review the structure, size, diversity and composition of the Board and its Committees (including the balance of skills, knowledge and experience and the need for succession planning or membership of the Board).

 The directors attend seminars from time to time as appropriate to assist with training in their awareness of compliance issues facing boards of quoted companies.
-Directors have ensured they maintain awareness of current issues and skills development. through membership of professional associations where appropriate.
+The directors have ensured they maintain awareness of current issues and skills development, through membership of professional associations where appropriate.
 Details of the service contracts of the executive directors are set out in the Remuneration report.
 The non-executive directors' terms of engagement are set out in their letters of appointment.
-In each case, compensation for loss of office of a nonexecutive director is specifically excluded by the letter of appointment.
+In each case, compensation for loss of office of a non-executive director is specifically excluded by the letter of appointment.